uptonking/note4yaoo/lib-db-tupledb-dev.md

   - And so the disk usage problem is the same as any other database.
   - Only difference is that I haven't implemented any compression or anything like that yet.
 - So my point there is that I can build a SQL layer on top of tuple-database, but why would I do that?
 I could make my own query language DSL, but why do that either?
 I find it much more powerful and flexible to use the underlying abstractions directly...
 - That said, I am keen on using this database to model triplestores.
-Similar to RDF / Datomic / Datalog, triple stores are a powerful abstraction for modeling very flexible data.
+Similar to RDF/Datomic/Datalog, triple stores are a powerful abstraction for modeling very flexible data.

 - don't you think to write the core in Rust?
   - Totally.
 I'd love to hire someone to do that.
 But it's not my main skillset and at the end of the day, this is premature optimization